Country Club — the recreational heart of San Ramon Village

-The neighborhood was envisioned in the early 1960s as an upscale residential enclave centered on recreational amenities that were virtually unheard of in the Tri-Valley at the time.
-Developers Volk-McLain, who also spearheaded the earlier phases of San Ramon Village in Dublin, proposed a master-planned community with an 18-hole golf course, stables, a racquet club, swimming facilities, and eventually, schools and neighborhood retail—all set within a picturesque suburban landscape.
+Once part of the historic Dougherty Ranch, the Country Club neighborhood was envisioned in the early 1960s as an upscale residential section centered on recreational amenities.
+Developers Volk-McLain, who also spearheaded the San Ramon Village Master Plan, proposed a neighborhood with an 18-hole golf course, stables, a racquet club, swimming facilities, and eventually, schools and a regional shopping center—all set within a picturesque suburban landscape.

 A key aspect of the original plan was its community-first ethos: while earlier tracts in Dublin had catered to entry-level buyers, this new phase aimed to attract move-up families and active adults by offering lifestyle amenities that could support a more cohesive and self-sufficient neighborhood identity.